dorykahale/Work-Scheduler/readme.md

 ![Work Scheduler Time Blocks](/assets/images/Scheduler-2.png)

-After the users inputs text, the save button on that hour block must be clicked for that event to be saved to local storage and be retrievable later despite any page refreshes.
+After text is entered into a block, the user clicks that block's save button to save the text to local storage, so that the info can be retrieved later despite any page refreshes.